ni9elf/PatternClipsExperiments/README.md

 **Description**

-This module conducts experiments on pattern code from the CLiPS (Computational Linguistics & Psycholinguistics) research centre.
+This module conducts experiments on [pattern](https://github.com/clips/pattern) from the CLiPS (Computational Linguistics & Psycholinguistics) research centre.
 Two experiments are currently completed:
-* Checking the output of the Porter stemmer implemented in pattern against the output of the original implementation by Martin Porter.
+* Checking the output of the Porter stemmer implemented in pattern against the output of the [original implementation](https://tartarus.org/martin/PorterStemmer/) by Martin Porter.
 Performed by the `check` function of the `StemmerChecker` class.
-* Comparing the list of stop words currently used by pattern against other popular stop word lists to check whether an updation is required.
+* Comparing the list of stop words currently used by pattern's [vector module](https://github.com/clips/pattern/blob/master/pattern/vector/stopwords-en.txt) against other popular stop word lists to check whether an updation is required.
 Performed by the `find_important` and `compare` function of the `StemmerChecker` class.

 **Results**

 * Porter stemmer output check: There were a total of 1043 errors (pattern Porter stemmer output does not match the output of the original implementation) found which are stored in the file `Check/errors.txt`.
+Sample errors are provided in the table below.

 |word_input     | original_output| pattern_output  |
 |:-------------:|:--------------:|:---------------:|